 Two billion people carry staph naturally on their skin, nose or respiratory tract.
 It can only cause an infection if it enters a wound and the patient has a weak immune system.
 But because of its wide propagation, its hostile form spreads fast.

-Out of 500,000 staph infections in U.S. today, 100,000 today evolve into MRSA, of which at least 20,000 become fatal.
+Out of 500,000 staph infections in the US today, 100,000 today evolve into MRSA, of which at least 20,000 become fatal.
 The figure is growing fast, one reason being the recommended protocol: more antibiotics.

 Food borne superbugs such as Salmonella and Escheria Coli have also jumped from livestock to humans.
 The drug-resistant strains of E. coli, for example, which causes urinary tract infections in women, can be traced back to antibiotics in chicken.